aidgn-com/fullscore/README.md

 ### Stage Beginning and End

 Echo signals the performance status.
-0 means actively performing on stage, 1 means taking an intermission backstage while keeping instruments ready, and 2 means the final curtain call before archival.
+0 means actively performing on stage, 1 means finished the setlist but still holding the guitar, and 2 means packing up for archival.

 When the singer-songwriter finishes a wonderful performance and leaves the stage, Edge detects echo=2 and ends livestreaming.
 Today's performance—recording nothing but pure rhythm without IP or names—archives privately or disappears as a one-time performance remaining only briefly in people's memories.